 You can apply to Social Security Scotland to become an appointee.
 You just need to let Social Security Scotland know your details on the Best Start Grant paper form, or call to apply over the phone.

-Best Start Grant includes the Pregnancy and Baby Payment and the Early Learning Payment.
+Best Start Grant includes the Pregnancy and Baby Payment, the Early Learning Payment and the School Age Payment.

 If you apply for Best Start Grant and are already acting as an appointee with Department for Work and Pensions (DWP), we'll send you a statement to sign and return to confirm that you are happy to act as an appointee for Social Security Scotland.